zipswich/AppDebugUno/README.md

 # AppDebugUno
-Dark theme does not work for Android
+Dark theme does not work for Android.
+PointerReleased does not work for Android.